lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

 **For _MTL_ 2.0, click [here](https://github.com/lijenn/mtl/blob/master/blue/session02/s02_learner/mtl_session02_see.md)**

 **Zooming In**

 To zoom in on the data and view it clearly, hover in the upper right hand corner of the screen until a set of icons appear.
 Click on the square "Focus Mode" icon.
 Hit "Back to Report" to return to the previous view.

 [![image](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_focus_mode_data_tabs.gif?raw=true)](#DontLink)

-- **To query patient and clinic level data using the data_ui, you will need LSV permissions.** To check which facilities you have LSV access for, click [here](https://spsites.cdw.va.gov/sites/PBM_AD/_layouts/15/ReportServer/RSViewerPage.aspx?rv%3aRelativeReportUrl=/sites/PBM_AD/AnalyticsReports/LSVAccessVerification.rdl) (VA intranet link to access verification).
-- **If you don't have access to facilities that you believe you should, please verify:**
-   1. CPRS access/permissions at your station (i.e COR tab access for CPRS).
-   2. Your network username recorded in VistA.
-   To have your network username recording in VistA, please follow the instructions outlined [here](https://vaww.dev.fre.cdw.va.gov/sites/D05_VISN21/DashboardDevelopment/Updating%20Network%20UserName%20in%20VistA.aspx) (VA intranet link to Vista).

 **New in _MTL_ 2.5**
 - Suicide and Behavior Risk Flags now has its own tab!